phlex-ruby/phlex.fun/pages/html/tags.md

 # HTML Tags

-`Phlex::HTML` comes with methods that corespond to the most common HTML tags.
+`Phlex::HTML` comes with methods that correspond to the most common HTML tags.
 You’ve seen the `h1` tag in the previous section.

 ## Content